 (left) S. Domenico: Glory of St. Vincenzo Ferrer by Lorenzo Lotto (ca 1508); (right) S. Francesco: resurrection by Palma il Giovane (late XVIth century)

 The churches of Recanati have some good paintings of the XVIth century.
 They were eventually placed on altars which imitated those of Rome, although often they were decorated with faux marbles and stucco statues.
-The image used as background for this page shows another example of Roman fashion at Recanati, a symbol of death on a capital of S. Pietrino.
+The image used as background for this page shows another example of Roman fashion in Recanati, a symbol of death on a capital of S. Pietrino.